JerryO3/tp/docs/DeveloperGuide.md

     2. Test Case: `sort birthday`<br>
-       Expected: Person list now shows the filtered list of persons sorted based on upcoming birthdays, with those next birthday is closest to today appearing first.
+       Expected: Person list now shows the filtered list of persons sorted based on upcoming birthdays, with those whose next birthday is closest to today appearing first.
        Status message shows that the sort command has been executed.

 3. Sort clear while a sorted list is shown